How to Plan the Perfect Day Trip to Solvang, CA

 Go Wine Tasting in the Santa Ynez Valley

 - Roblar Winery and Vineyards (Santa Ynez): Roblar has a really lovely outdoor space, and the local vineyards produce a wide range of wines, including sauvignon blanc, sangiovese, syrah, merlot, and much more.
-Reservations can be made online, and tastings are currently $15 to $20.
+Reservations can be made online.

-- Koehler Winery (Los Olivos): This laid-back winery has an expansive and very pretty outdoor space, where you’ll likely spot some emus (don’t worry, they’re on the other side of the fence)!
-Reservations are only needed for larger groups, and a tasting is currently $20.
+- Koehler Winery (Los Olivos): This laid-back winery is one of my favorite spots in the Santa Ynez Valley.
+It has an expansive and very pretty outdoor space, where youโll likely spot some emus (donโt worry, theyโre on the other side of the fence)!
+You can make a reservation online.

 Want an expert to guide you through the wine tasting experience?
 Consider booking a wine tour of the Santa Ynez Valley.
 Bonus: no need to worry about driving!